• Skip to primary navigation

 Best veggie burger patties ~ vegan wfpb recipe.

-Cooking frozen burgers is best done under the broiler for a few minutes on each side until golden or baked in the oven.
+Cooking frozen burgers is best done under the broiler for a few minutes on each side until golden, alternatively they can be baked in the oven.

 Best veggie burger patties ~ vegan wfpb recipe.